 For most users, 5GB is plenty for emailing, surfing the web, and watching the occasional YouTube video.
 For a better idea of what you can do with 5GB of data, read this article: What Does 5GB Get Me?

 Most major carriers require a 2-year contract, just like a cell phone.
 Some will allow you to go "month-to-month," but this has a downside: the cost of the modem/aircard itself is much higher.
-Millenicom and DataJack do NOT require contracts.
+DataJack, for example, does NOT require a contract.

 2. The mobile broadband device: